 The amendment does away with the three-day waiting period.
-So instead of employees waiting until the fourth day of an illness or injury before they receive sick pay, they now are eligible from their first full day of sickness.
+So instead of employees waiting until the fourth day of an illness or injury before they receive statutory sick pay, they will be eligible from their first full day of sickness.